 Our last guys’ weekend we had was a few months ago.
 Everything was running smoothly and we were having a great time.
 A few of us got some great animals, while others were not so successful this time around.
 Although everything went as planned we did have a few problems.
 A friend of ours who we have known for years was having trouble with one of his guns.
 He ended up fixing it but after taking a few shots with it to test it out he noticed that he was having trouble hearing in his right ear.
 When he said that I knew immediately that he had been affected by noise induced hearing loss.
 NIHL is very common amongst people who do not wear hearing protection in loud settings such as hunting, construction, or even concerts.
 I had an idea of what had possibly happened because my father who hunted for many years is severely affected by hearing loss and it is mainly due to hunting without hearing protection.
 In order to increase his hearing levels my father wears a hearing aid in each ear, at the time we did not know what the outcome would be, but my buddy had damaged his hearing enough where he now in certain situations wears a hearing aid in his right ear to help increase his hearing levels.

 After this trip we all made sure that we were equipped with proper hearing protection to make sure our hearing was protected the next time we decided to go hunting.
-There are a few options out there you can choose from when picking a hearing device.
+The folks at Minute Man Review have a great list of ear protection options.
+However, there are a few options out there you can choose from when picking a hearing device.
 The first level of hearing protection is the earplug.
 A molded bud that fits right into your ear is very popular but often does not provide the best protection for hunters.
 A common complaint by hunters is that certain hearing protection takes away their ability to not only hear the other members of their group but also animals that may be in the area.
 Too eliminate these problems; many hunters tend to use electronic headphones.
 This type of headphone not only provides maximum hearing protection but also allows in sounds that are below 80 dB.
 This allows hunters to still communicate effectively with one another and hear animals that may be slowly approaching.

 We always have a great time on each and every guy’s weekend we have.
 After the last one we still plan to go hunting on our next trip but we have ensured that we will all have proper hearing protection on at all times to eliminate any further injuries.
 Hearing loss is a very common problem these days, if you choose to go hunting on your next mancation or if you are an avid hunter yourself make sure you are always properly equipped with hearing protection to eliminate the chance of hearing loss in the future.